 Anger and hate are two emotions that propel a person through those stages.

-Before you get to a place of a complete shutdown and go no-contact with your family, here are my top three tips for handling the holidays with a family you hate:
+Before you get to a place of complete shutdown and go no-contact with your family, here are my top three tips for handling the holidays with a family you hate:

 Your level of self-awareness is key to maintaining good emotional health.
 Being aware of your moods, as well as what makes you feel low and how to recover will empower you to maintain self-control.

 You’ll be able to limit your family’s ability to push your hot buttons and strengthen your ability to smile in the midst of turmoil.
 Once you are tuned-in to your baseline, behave accordingly.
 Don’t plan to interact with people you hate if you’re already in the dumps.

 Take time to immerse yourself in a loving environment where you are treasured.
 Really get your energy up to an optimal level.
 Knowing your baseline will help you create a go-to list of energy boosters, so you’re always ready.